 Here is a link to the article.
 I hope you can take some time to enjoy the writing and benefit from its information.

 My interest in plant medicine predates my formal medical training, and involves a study back into more distant times when plants were the principal medicines used by all people.
 Prior to the beginning of the 20th century, all medicines were plant derived.
 Our ancestors who lived just a generation or 2 before us began to experience the beginning of pharmaceutical medicines which opened the practice of medicine to new and large vistas of health management.

 In the late summer of 1974, before my sophomore year in medical school, I purchased 2 books on herbs and herbal medicine.
-Knowing that I would be studying the basic science of pharmacology from a multi-hundred page text that year, and knowing that many pharmaceuticals were derived from plants, I thought that I should introduce myself to a primer on the subject of pharmaceuticals by way of a study of herbs.
+Knowing that I would be studying the basic science of pharmacology from a text of several hundred pages that year, and knowing that many pharmaceuticals were derived from plants, I thought that I should introduce myself to a primer on the subject of pharmaceuticals by way of a study of plant medicine.

-The books I bought on August 27, 1974 were Indian Herbology in North America (1973) by Alma Hutchens, and A Field Guide to the Medicinal Plants of the United States (1973) by Arnold and Connie Krochmal.
+The books I bought in late August, 1974, were Indian Herbology in North America (1973) by Alma Hutchens, and A Field Guide to the Medicinal Plants of the United States (1973) by Arnold and Connie Krochmal.

 Hundreds of books and journals have been written on the subject of herbal therapies for the common diseases and conditions of our modern world.
 One of the many examples of an accessible and straightforward writing on the subject is a best selling book entitled The Green Pharmacy (1997) by James Duke, Ph.D., a leading authority on healing herbs.
 This text approaches the herbal pharmacopoeia from the standpoint of listing common disease conditions in alphabetical order, and then the author explains the various herbs which can be used to treat that condition.